-- 17.1 The Council recognises the importance of ensuring that all officers involved in the treasury management function (including commercial investment activities) are fully equipped to undertake the duties and responsibilities allocated to them.
+- 16.1 The Council recognises the importance of ensuring that all officers involved in the treasury management function (including commercial investment activities) are fully equipped to undertake the duties and responsibilities allocated to them.
 The Section 151 Officer is responsible for recommending and implementing the necessary arrangements and does this by: - Ensuring officers are both capable and experienced.
-All individuals involved in the delivery of the treasury management function are required to undertake continuing professional development.

-Providing training and technical guidance.
-All individuals involved in the delivery of the treasury management function are provided with access to relevant technical guidance and training necessary to enable them to acquire and maintain an appropriate level of expertise, knowledge and skills to undertake the duties and responsibilities allocated to them.

-- Appointing a treasury management and other professional advisors.
-By employing external providers of treasury management services, the Section 151 Officer ensures that the individuals involved in delivery of the Council's treasury management activities have access to specialist skills and resources. - 17.2 The Council has uses the services of Link Asset Services "Link" (formerly Capita Asset Services) as its external treasury management advisors, - 17.3 The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers. - 17.4 It also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
-The Council will ensure that the terms of their appointment and the methods by which their value will be assessed are properly agreed and documented, and subjected to regular review. - 17.5 The Section 151 Officer will ensure that elected members tasked with treasury management responsibilities, including those responsible for scrutiny, have access to training relevant to their needs and those responsibilities.
+All individuals involved in the delivery of the treasury management function are required to undertake continuing professional development. - Providing training and technical guidance All individuals involved in the delivery of the treasury management function are provided with access to relevant technical guidance and training necessary to enable them to acquire and maintain an appropriate level of expertise, knowledge and skills to undertake the duties and responsibilities allocated to them. - Appointing a treasury management and other professional advisers By employing external providers of treasury management services, the Section 151 Officer ensures that the individuals involved in delivery of the Council's treasury management activities have access to specialist skills and resources. - 16.2 The Council uses the services of Link Asset Services "Link" (formerly Capita Asset Services) as its external treasury management advisers. - 16.3 The Council recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon its external service providers.
+It also recognises that there is value in employing external providers of treasury management services in order to acquire access to specialist skills and resources.
+The Council will ensure that the terms of their appointment and the methods by which their value will be assessed are properly agreed and documented and subjected to regular review. - 16.4 The Section 151 Officer will ensure that elected Members tasked with treasury management responsibilities, including those responsible for scrutiny, have access to training relevant to their needs and those responsibilities.
+This is fulfilled via annual training sessions with the Council's professional advisers.
 Those charged with governance recognise their individual responsibility to ensure that they have the necessary skills to complete their role effectively.

-18 RISK IMPLICATIONS
+17 RISK IMPLICATIONS

-- 18.1 As an authority that does not currently have any debt the Council's highest priority in its treasury management function is the security of its investments in accordance with the priorities set out in the CIPFA Code.
-Sums are invested with a range of counter parties to minimise the risk of the capital sum being diminished through movements in prices. - 18.2 The Council, whilst fundamentally risk adverse, will accept some modest degree of risk in its Treasury Management activities.
+- 17.1 As an authority that does not currently have any debt the Council's highest priority in its treasury management function is the security of its investments in accordance with the priorities set out in the CIPFA Code.
+Sums are invested with a range of counter parties to minimise the risk of the capital sum being diminished through movements in prices. - 17.2 The Council, whilst fundamentally risk adverse, will accept some modest degree of risk in its Treasury Management activities.
 It will consider first the range of risks and secondly how prudently to manage those different risks.
 It will ensure that priority is given to security and liquidity when investing funds for Treasury Management purposes before seeking to optimise yield.
-The use of different investment instruments and diversification of high credit quality counter parties along with country, sector and group limits, as set out in the Strategy, enables the Council to minimise the nature and extent of the different risks.

-18.3 The Council does not currently hold any investments for non-Treasury Management purposes.
-Non-core activities and investments may be considered by the Council in future, subject to the appropriate governance, in order to generate income to support the delivery of a balanced budget or to support the Council's wider strategic objectives and/or place-making role.
+The use of different investment instruments and diversification of high credit quality counter parties along with country, sector and group limits, as set out in the Strategy, enables the Council to minimise the nature and extent of the different risks. - 17.3 The Council does not currently hold any investments for non-Treasury Management purposes.
+Non-core activities and investments may be considered by the Council in future, subject to the appropriate governance, to support the Council's wider strategic objectives and/or place making role.
 Such investments would only be entered into following a full assessment of the risks and having secured expert external advice (where it is relevant to do so).

-19 RESOURCE IMPLICATIONS
+18 RESOURCE IMPLICATIONS